jimmyjamesarnold/10000-dice-game-simulator-and-stats/README.md

-# Simulating the 10000 dice and running stats in Python
+# Simulating the dice game 10000 and running stats in Python
 First project on GitHub!

 A while back my mom taught me a fun dice game called 10,000 (10k).
 The rules are laid out clearly here. https://www.wikihow.com/Play-10000